 These local trails are fun for all ages!

-- Waterfall Valley to the Bow River Lookout,
+- Waterfall Valley to the Bow River Lookout is short and scenic.

-- Ralph Klein Park nature playground and wetlands (excellent birdwatching opportunities in the spring), and
+- Ralph Klein Park has an awesome nature playground.
+The adjacent wetlands offer excellent birdwatching opportunities in the spring.

 - Nose Hill Park to the Medicine Wheel, intermittent pond, or airport viewing rocks.